Candidates for the Primary Council Election

 - Concerning the question of candidate qualifications, it should be noted that a person convicted of a felony cannot serve as a councilmember until he/she has been restored their civil rights.

-Also, if a person has been adjudicated an "incapacitated person", he is ineligible to vote at any election.
+Also, if a person has been adjudicated an "incapacitated person", they are ineligible to vote at any election.
 Hence, it is clear that no person formerly convicted of a felony can be a candidate for office unless his civil rights are restored, nor can an "incapacitated person" be a candidate as such a person does not possess voter qualifications.

 Also, a person cannot be a candidate for more than 1 public office if the elections for those offices are held on the same day and if the person would be prohibited from serving in the offices simultaneously.